morteza-mahdiani/morteza-mahdiani/README.md

 # Hi, I'm Morteza 👋

-I'm exploring the digital and neural realms to unravel the mysteries of AI and human cognition as a 🧠 **Machine Learning & Cognitive Neuroscience Researcher**.
+I'm exploring the digital and neural realms to unravel the mysteries of AI and human cognition.

 ## Let's Connect